HenryZhan14/DL_P1_Image_Classifier/README.md

 •	Performed image data preprocessing (cropping and normalization) and data augmentation to create more training data

 •	Trained and explored the performance of the models built upon various Convolutional Neural Network architectures

+•	Developed a Python application to train deep neural networks and use the trained models to predict the class for an input image